Chart Color Schemes

 Infrastructure

-Mount Kuring-Gai has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Mount Kuring-Gai has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified four projects likely impacting the region: Berowra Valley National Park Northern Extension, Arlington Heights Estate, Mount Colah Station Upgrade, Newcastle-Sydney and Wollongong-Sydney Rail Line Upgrades.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified four projects that may impact the region: Berowra Valley National Park Northern Extension, Arlington Heights Estate, Mount Colah Station Upgrade, and Newcastle-Sydney and Wollongong-Sydney Rail Line Upgrades.
 The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.